Karaim language: Cyrillic

-The Latinized alphabet of the Karaites of Lithuania
+Latin

+The Karaim Latin alphabet is used to write by the Karaites in Lithuania and Poland.
+Unlike other Turkic languages that follows the common Turkic alphabet, the Latin alphabet for Karaim is a hybrid orthography which mixes Lithuanian and other Latin-based alphabets such as Czech, Slovak, Polish, and Estonian.

 Dialectology

-Pritsak 1959, treats the Turkic varieties of the Karaim community as a dialect of the Karaim language and distinguishes between the northwestern variety (Lithuanian or Troki/Trakai Karaim), the southwestern variety (Halich Karaim) and the eastern variety (Crimean Karaim).
+Pritsak 1959 treats the Turkic varieties of the Karaim community as a dialect of the Karaim language and distinguishes between the northwestern variety (Lithuanian or Trakai Karaim), the southwestern variety (Halich Karaim) and the eastern variety (Crimean Karaim).
 These communities share a common religious, historical and cultural tradition, and these breeds are linguistically related.
 Even so, the differences between the varieties spoken in the Halich and Lithuanian communities are so great that the users of both varieties prefer Russian or Polish when communicating with each other.
 The present differences are partly due to their development from different Kipchak breeds and partly due to the different linguistic environments that influenced their later development.